 Mindfulness can help us to be present, to develop a really different relationship with our feelings and thoughts, and to feel a sense of inner emotional space and acceptance.

 I’ll be writing more about mindfulness in coming blog posts, but you also can find out more about it in articles online, books, apps, and on YouTube.

 And again, working on mindfulness with a therapist or mindfulness teacher can be very helpful.

-(Note: If you have experienced trauma, or have suffered psychosis, mindfulness should be approached with caution, and preferably in an ongoing psychotherapy treatment, because for some people there is a risk of some mindfulness meditation practices triggering symptoms).Panic Attacks: What nobody tells you Click To Tweet
+(Important Note: If you have experienced trauma, or have suffered psychosis or another psychiatric disorder, check with your doctor first.
+For people with trauma or severe mental health conditions, mindfulness should be approached with caution, and preferably as part of an ongoing psychotherapy treatment, because for some people there is a risk of some mindfulness meditation practices triggering symptoms).Panic Attacks: What nobody tells you Click To Tweet